jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I think you do understand all this.
 So, act three comes down to one simple question.
 Do you want to be a player god?
 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 To help you decide, here are two stories.
-One to make you realize how easily Internet Age player gods can improve our society today.
-And soul-crushing regret Industrial Age extras will have for not stepping up.
+One to make you realize how powerful Internet Age player gods are, and how much soul-crushing regret Industrial Age extras will have for not stepping up.

 ## Option 1 - Player God

 The Internet Age has many protagonists.
 Paul Baran is one of the big ones.
 He's a real-life Jedi if ever there was one.
-Seriously, Baran took it upon himself to prevent a nuclear holocaust.
-No kidding.
-When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications would ease American and Soviet trigger fingers during extremely tense stand offs.
+I'm not kidding, Baran took it upon himself to prevent a nuclear holocaust.
+Talk about stepping up.
+When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications would ease American and Soviet trigger fingers during the inevitable extremely tense stand offs.

 Baran worked all alone for five years.
-By 1960 he came up the internet's two core ideas.
-Fully distributed data networks, and packet communication.
+By 1960 he came up his new networks two core ideas; fully distributed data networks, and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.
-With many pages of technical specifications on hand he went to give his ideas away.
+With many pages of technical specifications on hand he went to give his work away.
 Sadly, the Defense Department surrounded him with red-tape, and AT&T, who controlled America's telephone network, repeatedly said his ideas were impossible.
-Happily, the Advanced Research Projects Agency eventually saw the brilliance and built Baran's new network.
+Antagonist shut him down, until years later the Advanced Research Projects Agency eventually saw the brilliance and built Baran's new network.

 By late 1969, as the world was watching Woodstock, Vietnam, and the Moon landing, ARPAnet, the first version of the internet, went online.
 Reliable communication with no central hub was born.
 Few people in the last days of the Industrial Age understood how their world, way of life, and philosophy, had been replaced.
 The Internet Age was here.

-Think of that when you search Google.
+Think of that when you browse the web.
 The internet was created to survive a nuclear holocaust.
 Realize how powerful it must be, and therefore realize how powerful you are.
 The internet is your New World.
 A place of eternal equality because no one can control you.
 No professor, executive, president, or king can shut you down.
-BitTorrents, Netflix, and Wikipedia, all beat Darth Blockbuster, and will only keep winning battles in the war to establish the Internet Age.
+BitTorrents, Netflix, and Wikipedia, all beat Darth Blockbuster, and will keep winning in the war to establish the Internet Age.

 Now think of the rest of your technology.
 Those high-flying drones, sensor filled smartwatches, 20 megapixel cameras, and super-computer gaming systems.
 These tools are your Internet Age cyborgology.
 If you had those at Woodstock in 1969, not even those drugged-up hippies would believe your mutant powers.
 You are a unique lifeform on Earth, and in the Universe!

 As Gordon Moore said in 1973 "We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago."
 In fact, it's Moore's Law that shows us how much better electronics keeps getting.
 He predicted that every 12-18 months, the power of computers would double.
 And he was right.
 That's why our digital technology is over three million times faster now, then in 1969.

 Gordon Moore was part of the "Traitorous Eight" a group of young inventors who founded Silicon Valley.
-They each had a pivotal hand in creating the technology like the integrated circuit, microprocessor, and personal computer.
+They each had a pivotal hand in creating technology like the integrated circuit, microprocessor, and personal computer.
 Intel, AMD, National Semiconductor, Eugene Kleiner Perkins, and dozens of other historic companies were started by their hands.
 More than that, they bucked the rigid corporate heiracrchies of the day, and treated every employee as a member.
 They started companies based on collaboration.

 And they broke the rules to do it all.
 In the late 50's, the era of mass-production was still in full swing.
 Everyone was a line worker—a cog in the wheel of machinery.
 The company told you what to wear, who to socialize with, even what furntiure your office was allowed to have.
 The company owned it's employees, and had the rulebook to prove it.

-The heck with all that.
+These eight guys said to heck with all that.
 The game of civilization rewards invention and risk, not conformity and business-as-usual.
-The eight young PhD's left to start their own company.
+They left to start their own companies.
 And so changed the world.

 SILICON VALLERY VIDEO
+This is edited down from American Experience: Silicon Valley.
 Note, this is not neccesarily an endorsement of modern silicon valley.

 Traitors.
 Troublemakers.
 Shameful act.
 Equality over heirarchy.
 Invention over the tried and true.
 Look at your smartphone or laptop.
 These are the morals that invented that device.
 Don't take it for granted.
-Other business cultures were investing billions and we have hold any of their tools today.
-Because they used the philosophy of the era of mass production.
-Whereas the Traitorous Eight—only eight guys!—used the new philosophy of mass-collaboration, they helped start the Internet Age.
+Other business cultures were investing billions, and are now forgotten.
+The Traitorous Eight and their followers are heroes, because they matched new philosphy inside a new age.
+Mass-collaboration and the the Internet Age go hand in hand.

 Mixing the internet with personal computers makes you a super human cyborg.
 All it takes to jump into the Internet Age, is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a new ruling philosophy will unite us to see the big picture; that all our choices matter, because we're all player god, and only we can win the game of civilization.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DetailedAnyIndianpangolin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_We really don't appreciate our cyborgolgy (probably because it's a new scientific topic).
+_We do notappreciate our how powerful our cyborgolgy is.
 This is Moore's Law as seen through video games.
 Every improvement means better processors, memory, artificial intelligence, and so much more.
-Each improvement also means better education, schooling, cancer research, crime fighting, electricity generation, product design and manufacturing and so on.
+Each improvement also means better education, cancer research, crime fighting, electricity generation, product design and manufacturing and so on.
 We've technically evolved so fast, we've far outpaced our politics.
 We need to click a new philosophy to make use of our technology._

-We have all this power, and we're letting political pundits tell us if climate change is real?
+This is like watching a infant grow up into a super-human cyborg.
+We have all amazing power at our finger tips, and we're letting political pundits tell us if climate change is real?
 Listening to radio talk show hosts who've never invented anything or risked anything?
 We're letting Darth Blockbuster tell us to... what?
-Follow his rules that make him king?
-That's like thinking casino games aren't designed in the houses favour.
+Follow his rules that make him king, instead of realizing our amazing power to change the world?

-Climate change, human migrations, widespread obesity, antisocial behavior, soaring national debt, unhappy marriages, traffic filled roads.
+Climate change, human migrations, widespread obesity, antisocial behavior, soaring national debt, unhappy marriages, traffic filled roads, kids who rarely see their parents.
 Our list of problems is huge, because we the people aren't using the stupendous power of modern technology, to evolve our civilization.

 If you chicken-out from playing the game of civilization, and improve your slice of the world, then you've chosen to be an extra watching the story of civilization.
 You've chosen an unhappy life because you think someone else will solve our problems.
 There's nothing moral about that decision, because a ruling philosophy worth following is one that facilitates evolution; and Right/Left philosophies, and the era of mass-production, no longer do that.